thegeofront/hedronic/doc/DESIGN.md

 # DESIGN

+- Augmented coding!

 ## Fundamendal design idea of the flowchart:
 - functional programming ❤️ wasm containerization
   - Oversight: Closed reasoning of individual components
-  - Error handling
   - Memory savety
   - Serves as debugging environment
-    - You can throw an error on one component
+    - Error handling : You can throw an error on one component
     - You can visually indicate a component is busy calculating, or fetching some data online.
     - This is VERY helpful when integrating tools from multiple sources, you can easily reason about misbehaving components